udaynath1171/educonnect_website/README.md

 }
 ```

-### Components
+### Content
-Each component is self-contained and can be easily modified:
+Update content directly in the HTML file:
-- Update content in component files
+- Modify text content in the appropriate sections
-- Modify styles using Tailwind classes
+- Update form fields as needed
-- Add new sections by creating new components
+- Change contact information

 ### Styling
-Custom styles can be added in `src/index.css`:
+Custom styles can be added in the `<style>` section:

 ```css
 @layer components {